-\subsubsection{Stratified Sampling}
+\subsubsection{Stratified sampling}

 Stratified sampling works by sampling subregions.
-Consider a total of $n$ points sampled in a region $r = r_a + r_b$ vs.\ $n/2$ points sampled in $r_a$ and $n/2$ in $r_b$.
-In the latter case the variance is
+Consider a total of $n$ points sampled in a region $r = r_a + r_b$, as opposed to\ $n/2$ points sampled in $r_a$ and $n/2$ in $r_b$.
+In the latter case, the variance is

-whereas in the former case it can be written as
+whereas in the former case, it can be written as

-Even in this simple example the latter variance is at best equal to the former one, and only if the integral values are identical.
+Even in this simple example, the latter variance is, at best, equal to the former one, and only if the integral values are identical.
 The optimal reduction of variance can be shown to occur for $n_a/n_b = \sigma_a f/\sigma_b f$ \cite{Press:1992zz}.
-The recipe is thus to split up the integration region into parts with equal variance, and then sample all parts with same number of points.
+The recipe is thus to split up the integration region into parts with equal variance, and then sample all parts with the same number of points.

-\subsubsection{Quasi-Monte Carlo Methods}
+\subsubsection{Quasi-Monte Carlo methods}

-Quasi-Monte Carlo methods are based on the Koksma--Hlawka inequality which gives an upper bound on the error of a cubature formula $\opQ_n f = \frac 1n\sum_{i = 1}^n f(\vec x_i)$,
+Quasi-Monte Carlo methods are based on the Koksma--Hlawka inequality, which gives an upper bound on the error of a cubature formula $\opQ_n f = \frac 1n\sum_{i = 1}^n f(\vec x_i)$,

-Apart from choosing a different integrand there is little one can do about $V(f)$, the ``variation in the sense of Hardy and Krause.''
+Apart from choosing a different integrand, there is little one can do about $V(f)$, the `variation in the sense of Hardy and Krause'.
 The \emph{discrepancy} $D^*$ of a sequence $\vec x_1, \dots, \vec x_n$ is defined as

 where $\nu(r)$ counts the $\vec x_i$ that fall into $r$.
 For an equidistributed sequence, $\nu(r)$ should be proportional to $\Vol r$.
-Quasi-random sequences can be constructed with a substantially lower discrepancy than (pseudo-)random numbers.
-A Monte Carlo algorithm based on these sequences typically achieves convergence rates of $\ord(\log^{d - 1} n/n)$ rather than the usual $\ord(1/\sqrt n)$.
+Quasi-random sequences can be constructed with a substantially lower discrepancy than (pseudo-) \mbox{random} numbers.
+A Monte Carlo algorithm based on these sequences typically achieves convergence rates of $\ord(\log^{d - 1} n/n)$, rather than the usual $\ord(1/\sqrt n)$.

-Cuba offers a choice of quasi-random Sobol sequences \cite{Bratley:1988:AIS:42288.214372}, or pseudo-random Mersenne Twister \cite{Matsumoto:1998:MTE:272991.272995} or Ranlux \cite{Luscher:1993dy,James:1993np} sequences for all Monte Carlo algorithms.
+\textsc{Cuba} offers a choice of quasi-random Sobol sequences \cite{Bratley:1988:AIS:42288.214372}, or pseudo-random Mersenne Twister \cite{Matsumoto:1998:MTE:272991.272995} or RANLUX \cite{Luscher:1993dy,James:1993np} sequences for all Monte Carlo algorithms.
 Figure \ref{fig:quasipseudo} shows that quasi-random numbers cover the plane much more homogeneously than pseudo-random numbers.

-\subsubsection{Lattice Methods}
+\subsubsection{Lattice methods}

-Lattice methods require a periodic integrand, usually obtained by applying a \emph{periodizing transformation} (Cuba's Divonne uses $x\to |2x - 1|$).
+Lattice methods require a periodic integrand, usually obtained by applying a \emph{periodizing transformation} (\textsc{Cuba}'s Divonne uses $x\to |2x - 1|$).
 Sampling is done on an \emph{integration lattice $L$} spanned by a carefully selected integer vector $\vec z$: